 Learn about the state of heritage and conservation projects in Vancouver today with experts in architecture and design, city planning and other related fields.
-The speakers will offer in depth illustrated talks followed by a Q&A. Join us at our NEW 2017 VENUE, the Vancouver Public Library, and learn about the issues, projects and topics that are relevant to the future of Vancouver’s historic neighbourhoods and buildings.
+The speakers will offer in depth illustrated talks followed by a Q&A. Join us at new venues across the city and learn about the issues, projects and topics that are relevant to the future of Vancouver’s historic neighbourhoods and buildings.

 $15 or $9 (incl. tax) with a valid student ID (please phone our office for student tickets)

 Please note the Fall 2017 talk venues are at or near the project locations to view the sites

 The Mah Society Building Restoration: Talk and Site Visit

 Wednesday Oct 4, 12pm – 2pm